What is Transparent California?

 Why doesn’t Transparent California contain information on all government agencies, employees and retirees?

-While most government agencies and officials have complied with Transparent California’s public records requests, some government officials are breaking the law by refusing to provide the requested public records.
+In addition, while most government agencies and officials have complied with Transparent California’s public records requests, some government officials are breaking the law by refusing to provide the requested public records.

 You can help Transparent California obtain the records by respectfully requesting that a government agency fulfill Transparent California’s public records request.